Best Practices for Resource Capacity Planning

 In practice, however, capacity planning and resource planning must come together to effectively manage portfolio-level resource capacity.

 We covered the components of resource capacity planning shown in the diagram below in far more detail in our other article and video.
-Now let’s turn our attention to best practices on how to get started with resource capacity planning.
+Now let’s turn our attention to best practices on how to get started with portfolio resource management.

 The Project and Portfolio Components of Resource Capacity Planning